The All Natural Vegan

 the candied pecan cookies on parchment paper with a bite taken out oft the cookie

 7. Place in the oven to bake for 12 minutes.
-Once baked and golden brown, remove from heat and allow the baked cookies to cool on a wire rack.
+Once baked and golden brown, remove from the heat and allow the baked cookies to cool on a wire rack.
 Allow to cool for 10-15 minutes, then serve and enjoy!

 Hint: If you want large cookies, use a bigger scoop, and let the cookie dough sit at room temperature.
-If you want smaller cookies use a small scoop and let them sit in the fridge - this will also give you thick cookies.
+If you want smaller cookies, use a small scoop and let them sit in the fridge - this will also give you thick cookies.

 Vegan Pecan Cookies Substitutions: